siddiqus/expressive/README.md

 **Expressive** is a NodeJS REST API framework built on ExpressJs, bootstrapped with conventions to minimize code.
 Features include:
   - Templated Routing
     - Write APIs with declarative endpoints (including nested endpoints) easily
-  - Pluggable middleware
+  - Pluggable middleware with built-ins
-    - Just like Express, inject own middleware functions
+    - Inject own middleware just like Express
+    - Built in middleware e.g. body-parser, cors, etc.
   - API validation using Express Validator [https://github.com/express-validator/express-validator]
     - Validate each endpoint with Express Validator functions, and error messages will be automatically sent in the response.
   - Centralized error handling